jt989073/Section-One-Notes/6-Module/5-week/2-day/notes.md

     - Containers: Containers are instances of images.
 They are isolated environments that run applications, ensuring consistency across different computing environments.

     - Dockerfile: Dockerfile is a text file that contains instructions for building Docker images.
-It defines the environment and configuration of the application.
+It defines the environment and configuration of the application. (we are going to talk about this later on in the week.)

     - Docker Engine: Docker Engine is the runtime environment for containers.
 It manages container lifecycle, networking, storage, and other essential tasks.